Rapidisimo/ftl/src/recipes/red-bean-soup.md

 ![Bowl of red bean soup](../../images/red-bean-soup.jpg)

-After making bean soup many times I’ve arrived at this particular method of preparing them.
-I enjoy it because the flavor that comes out is rich and is quite the contrast if all your use to is canned beans.
+After making bean soup many times, I’ve arrived at this particular method of preparing them.
+I enjoy it because the flavor that comes out is rich and is quite the contrast if all you are used to is canned beans.

-When I have a bowl of red bean soup I add a little bit of cooked rice.
-For condiments I’ll have any of the following: ripe avocado, sour cream, hard cheese and tortillas.
+When I have a bowl of red bean soup, I add a little bit of cooked rice.
+For condiments, I’ll have any of the following: ripe avocado, sour cream, hard cheese and tortillas.
 There are times where I’ll have all of them and it becomes a hearty meal.

 ## Equipment